atstp/wasabi/README.md

 ## about

-Directory structures :eyes: are first thing _anyone_ sees in _every_ project.
+Directory structures :eyes: are first thing _everyone_ sees in _any_ project.
 Good documentation makes a :star: great first impression and gives users a strong base to build on.